RustemCabrayilov/LooseCoupling/README.md

 1. **Compile and Run**: Compile the script and execute the compiled program to interact with the Loose coupling project
 2. **Follow Console**: Follow the screen to see your used mail services
 3. **Provide Information**: Provide the required information such as send to whom,what text to send
-4. **Receive Notifications**: Upon completion of each operation, the user will receive which a mail service used
+4. **Receive Notifications**: Upon completion of each operation, the user will receive message by  a mail service

  ## Code Structure